top of page

 Before the time when the Workers’ Compensation system did not exist, if a workman got injured at his workplace, then things would get complicated for him and his employer.
 Apart from the pain of his injury, he would also have to bear the loss of time, money, and in some cases, his ability to earn.

 As for the employer, he would also be in a very vulnerable position as he is now exposed to litigation and can have a lawsuit from his employee coming his way.
-The settlement amount of the lawsuit in which the employee and the employer are tied up can be manyfold higher than the actual amount of money that the employee will lose during his sufferings.
+The settlement amount of the lawsuit in which the employee and the employer are tied up can be manyfold higher than the actual amount of money that the employee will lose during his suffering.

 If the employee loses the settlement, then he would have lost even more money in the court proceedings and to his attorney and he would still be miserable.
 If he wins, then the employer will have to pay a ridiculously large amount of money.
 This puts both of them in hot waters.